yosra270/n-puzzle/README.md

 <h1 align=center>
   n-puzzle
  </h1>
-This project solves n-puzzle game using informed and uninformed search algorithms.
+This project solves the n-puzzle game using informed and uninformed search algorithms.
 <br/>

 Uninformed search algorithms used :